-Our product development team has been working hard to add two new options to our product offerings.
+Our product development team has been working hard to prototype two new product options.

 7th and 8th Grade Social Studies

-For you amazing, tireless middle school teachers swinging along with the moody hormonal angst of teenagers, we now have Social Studies 7th and 8th grade publications!
+For you amazing, tireless middle school teachers swinging along with the moody hormonal angst of teenagers, we are now beta-testing Social Studies 7th and 8th grade publications!

 Through year-long immersive learning, your students will question, discuss and truly experience history.
 As they connect with historic figures and events, they’ll be better prepared — not only for end-of-the-year assessments — but to take on their future civic duties as well.